 Steve first became aware of 20 Liters while attending an adoption group meeting at Mars Hill Bible Church.
 The story and the work of 20 Liters, struck a nerve with Steve.
 Access to clean water, Steve thought, is literally one of the most basic necessities for all life on Earth, and the fact that so many around the world don’t have access to even this most simple and critical requirement didn’t sit well with Steve.
 He wanted to do something to help right this wrong.

 Steve found his place as a Filter Build Leader and Inventory Manager for 20 Liters Filter Builds.

 20 Liters makes dirty water clean through innovative and long-lasting solutions – including through several water filtration technologies.
 Some of those technologies rely on volunteers in the U.S. to assemble or build the filters.
-20 Liters Filter Build Events gather groups of volunteers to get hands-on in the fight for clean water to complete the initial assembly of filter components.
-As a Filter Build Leader, Steve helps oversee this process, assisting volunteers and ensuring that everything at each Filter Build runs smoothly.
+20 Liters Filter Builds gather volunteers to get hands-on in the fight for clean water.
+At these events, volunteers complete the initial assembly of filter components.
+As a Filter Build Leader, Steve helps oversee this process, ensuring that each Filter Build runs smoothly.

 The whole family, from Steve and Kristen’s young children to Kristen’s 77-year-old mother, attended a Filter Build together… and something marvelous happened: They had fun.
 Together.
 By helping others.

 It was this first family filter build that convinced Steve that he was doing the right thing.
 Volunteering as a Filter Build Leader was one thing.
 Getting his whole family to work together, spending quality time together in the service of others on the other side of the planet, was something even better.